Darren McCarty: Grand Rapids Griffins and return to the Red Wings

 On January 30, 2008, The Grand Rapids Press reported that McCarty would sign a professional tryout contract with the Grand Rapids Griffins.
 On February 4, 2008, this was made official.
 On his Griffins debut at Van Andel Arena, he tallied a hat trick and added an assist to power Grand Rapids to a 6–3 win over the Lake Erie Monsters.

 On February 25, McCarty signed a one-year contract with the Red Wings and was called up on March 7.
 Facing Nashville in the opening round of the 2008 playoffs, McCarty scored the opening goal in Game Two, a 4-2 Detroit win.
-Making the 2008 Stanley Cup Finals with the team against the Pittsburgh Penguins, the Red Wings eventually won the Stanley Cup in six games, which was McCarty's fifth Finals appearance overall, and his fourth championship all together.
+Making the 2008 Stanley Cup Final with the team against the Pittsburgh Penguins, the Red Wings eventually won the Stanley Cup in six games, which was McCarty's fifth Finals appearance overall, and his fourth championship all together.
 This made him, along with teammates Nicklas Lidstrom, Tomas Holmstrom, Kris Draper, and Kirk Maltby the only five players who won all four championships the franchise achieved between 1997 and 2008.
 McCarty was re-signed to a one-year contract with the Red Wings in the offseason.

-Playing just 13 games in the 2008-09 season, he scored his first regular season goal since his comeback but which also turned out to be the last of his career at home against Pittsburgh Penguins goaltender Marc-Andre Fleury on November 11th, 2008, and racked up 25 penalty minutes.
+Playing just 13 games in the 2008-09 season, he scored his first regular season goal since his comeback but which also turned out to be the last of his career at home against Pittsburgh Penguins goaltender Marc-Andre Fleury on November 11, 2008, and racked up 25 penalty minutes.
 On November 18, the Red Wings placed McCarty on waivers, knowing he would not be claimed.
 McCarty cleared waivers and remained with the team.
 After being sent to the Griffins for just one game, McCarty was recalled.
 McCarty later suffered a groin strain, which landed him on injured reserve in late November.
 On February 24, 2009, the Detroit Red Wings reassigned McCarty to the Griffins after being activated from the injured reserve list.
 There, he played in 19 games for the Griffins, scoring 5 goals and 6 assists while also collecting 21 penalty minutes.
 During the Griffins' playoff run, McCarty scored 3 goals, 1 assist, and 8 penalty minutes in 10 games.
 After the Griffins were eliminated in the playoffs by the Manitoba Moose, McCarty was recalled by the Red Wings along with several other Griffins players on May 10.

 On July 1, 2009, McCarty became an unrestricted free agent.
 One week later, Red Wings' general manager Ken Holland stated that the team would likely move on from McCarty in order to help promote and give more ice time to their rookies and prospects.